 Why read this? : We share how to create and use customer segment profiles to define and describe your target audience.
-Learn how and where to use these profiles to make your marketing story more relevant.
-Read this for ideas on how to make the customer the hero of your brand’s story.
+Learn how they help you craft a more compelling connection with customers.
+Read this to learn how to make the customer the hero of your brand’s story.

 Customers are more likely to choose brands which “appeal to people like me” over brands which “appeal to most people”.

 Different customers have different needs.
-You need to choose which customers and which needs your brand will focus on.
+You have to choose which customers and which needs your brand will focus on.

-Appealing to specific groups customers uses resources more effectively.
-There’s less wasted effort and more brand choice.
+Appealing to specific groups customers also uses resources more effectively.
+There’s less wasted effort and more brand choice from your target group.

 Segmentation, targeting and positioning - the short version